Virginia's new AG removes 2 lawyers at public universities

 CHARLOTTESVILLE, Va.
-(AP) — Virginia’s new Republican attorney general has fired lawyers for two large public universities, his office said, marking more significant changes by Jason Miyares while ascending to his new job.
+(AP) — Virginia’s new Attorney General Jason Miyares has fired lawyers for two large public universities, his office said, marking more significant changes as the Republican ascends to his new job.

-Heaphy, who with UVA also confirmed his removal, worked at the school for about three years.
+Heaphy, who along with UVA also confirmed his removal, worked at the school for about three years.
 He was on leave from the job to work as the top investigator for the U.S. House of Representatives panel investigating the Jan.
-6, 2021 insurrection at the Capitol, the newspaper said.
+6, 2021, insurrection at the Capitol, the newspaper said.

 LaCivita said Heaphy’s firing had nothing to do with that investigative role.
 Rather, she said in a statement, Heaphy was a “controversial” hire and Miyares’ Democratic predecessor, Mark Herring, had “excluded many qualified internal candidates when he brought in this particular university counsel.”